-It is by the Holy Spirit we gain understanding and without Him, this endeavor to learn God’s Word and write it on our hearts will be fruitless.
-Every time you sit down to study and even every time you sit down to write your story, pray and invite the Holy Spirit to guide you in wisdom and understanding.
+It is by the Holy Spirit we gain understanding and without Him this endeavor becomes fruitless.
+Every time you sit down to study, pray and invite the Holy Spirit to guide you in wisdom and understanding.

 “But the Counselor, the Holy Spirit – the Father will send Him in My name – will teach you all things and remind you of everything I have told you.”
 John 14:26 (HCSB)

-Step 1: Choose a Bible verse of importance to you.
+Choose a Bible verse of importance to you.
 Needs some ideas?
-Choose a verse from a devotional, a pre-made Bible Study, or even recommendations from a friend.
-For me, I’ve become so numb to having read the same thing over and over again, I have decided to go to the verses God has impressed upon me for my WIP, but go where God tells you to start.
+Choose a verse from a devotional, a pre-made Bible study, or even recommendations from a friend.

-Step 2: Choose at least 2 other translations of the same verse and write them down also.
-I like to choose verses from either side and the middle of this comparison chart of Bible verses pulled from Christianbook.com:
+Choose at least 2 other translations of the same verse and write them down.
+Bible translations fall on a spectrum, ranging from Word for Word translations (literal word for word translation from the original Greek/Hebrew text) and Thought for Thought translations (contextual meaning is translated).
+I like to choose verses from both sides and the middle of this comparison chart.

 When you look at multiple translations, it makes it easy to see differences in word choices, common themes, and phrases.
 Then you can dive into your concordance in the Hebrew/Greek and really learn the depth of those words because the neat thing about Hebrew and Greek is most of their words have multiple meanings, which means some things are lost in translation.
 Dig deep and learn.

 Need a resource for looking at the Greek and Hebrew?
 I love https://www.blueletterbible.org/.